niranjannagumalli/deltakit/docs/guide/decoding.md

 To generate such circuits, please refer to the chapter [Adding Noise](./adding_noise.md).

-The `LCDecoder` supports leakage as an additional input, and uses it for logical error rate reduction.
+The `LCDecoder` supports leakage as an additional input, and uses it for logical error probability reduction.

 ```{code-cell} ipython3
 from deltakit.explorer.types import SI1000NoiseModel